box/boxcli/examples/Inactive Users Report/README.md

-# Report Inactive Users #
+# Report inactive Users

-## Overview ##
+Identifies inactive enterprise users by looking at user activity within a defined period of time.
+This script helps manage the number of seats within an enterprise and works in synergy with the deprovisioning script.

-The Report Inactive Users script utilizes the Box CLI to generate a `.csv` file with a list of users which are inactive for last specific days.
+This script generates a `.csv` file with a list of users who has been inactive for a number of days.
+It performs the following steps:

-The script will get list of all users in the enterprise, mapping with Box [Events](https://developer.box.com/reference/resources/event/) in last specific days, for users who have [role](https://developer.box.com/reference/resources/user--full/#param-role) `user` and not an App user will be checked.
-All users which don't have any event in last days, will be considered as inactive and written into a `.csv` file.
-Result file from this script can be compatible with other scripts like [Users Deprovisioning Automation](/examples/User%20Deprovisioning).

-List of [event type](https://developer.box.com/reference/resources/event/#param-event_type) can be mark as an active user (can be change by modify the script): `LOGIN`,`UPLOAD`,`COPY`,`MOVE`,`PREVIEW`,`DOWNLOAD`,`EDIT`,`DELETE`,`UNDELETE`,`LOCK`,`UNLOCK`, `NEW_USER`
+1. Looks for the users who have the role `user`.
+   > The script does not consider other roles, such as `AppUser`.

+2. Uses [Box Events][boxevents] to check if the user performed any actions
+   for a specified number of days.
+   The default list of [event types][event-types] includes: `LOGIN`,`UPLOAD`,`COPY`,`MOVE`,`PREVIEW`,`DOWNLOAD`,`EDIT`,`DELETE`,`UNDELETE`,`LOCK`,`UNLOCK`, `NEW_USER`.
+You can modify this list in the script settings.
+3. Adds users who didn't perform any actions to a `.csv` file with inactive users.
+You can use this file as input for other scripts, for example to [deprovision users][deprovisionscript].

 ## Setup Pre-Requisites
 1. Clone this github repo or download files from the `/examples` directory